Thermodynamic integration: Derivation

 If we take the derivative of F with respect to λ, we will get that it equals the ensemble average of the derivative of potential energy with respect to λ.

 The change in free energy between states A and B can thus be computed from the integral of the ensemble averaged derivatives of potential energy over the coupling parameter $\lambda$.
 In practice, this is performed by defining a potential energy function $U(\lambda)$, sampling the ensemble of equilibrium configurations at a series of $\lambda$ values, calculating the ensemble-averaged derivative of $U(\lambda)$ with respect to $\lambda$ at each $\lambda$ value, and finally computing the integral over the ensemble-averaged derivatives.

 Umbrella sampling is a related free energy method.
 It adds a bias to the potential energy.
-In the limit of an infinite strong bias it is equivalent to thermodynamic integration.
+In the limit of an infinitely strong bias it is equivalent to thermodynamic integration.